baamf18/introsql/README.md

 Bringing tables together through relations: the SELECT output is temporary, ephemeral.
 It doesn't use space in the database, and doesn't waste time or space!

+## Fourth Part

+* One-to-Many vs Many-to-Many relations
+- Many-to-Many: use of a connector table // relationship table // junction table: these tables usually do not have a primary key!
+(Meta-primary key: combinantion of the foreign keys)